 When family and friends ask how they can help, meals are a great answer!
 Assume the transition will be harder for everyone than you’re imagining now, and for a while, meal-planning will be the last thing on your mind.
-If you have a willing friend or family member, ask them to set up a meal calendar so that you don’t have to worry about organizing it.
+If you have a willing friend or family member, ask them to set up a meal calendar, so you don’t have to worry about organizing it.

 Before you travel, load up on fun at-home activities for your kids to enjoy once you’re back home with your new little one.
-For attachment and transition purposes, you may not want to venture out of the house much at first and so you’ll be thankful your other kids have fun things to do to keep them entertained!
-Some ideas include sidewalk chalk, watercolor paints, slip-n-slide, window markers, face paint, board games, shaving cream art, bath finger paints, holiday crafts, etc.
+For attachment and transition purposes, you may not want to venture out of the house much at first, so you’ll be thankful your other kids have fun things to do to keep them entertained!
+Some ideas include sidewalk chalk, watercolor paints, a slip-n-slide, window markers, face paint, board games, shaving cream art, bath finger paints, holiday crafts, etc.

 The transition of bringing a new child into your family can be difficult for everyone.
-In the craziness of those early days and weeks, it is important to keep connection with your other children by carving out some one-on-one time with them.
+In those early days and weeks, it is important to keep connection with your other children by carving out some one-on-one time with them.
 This will not only allow you to have some focused time of fun but also the opportunity to check in and see how their hearts are doing in the transition.

-Once you get home, meals may be the last thing on your mind for awhile.
-Whether pizza delivery becomes your “go-to” or you have friends and family who will be bringing you meals, you’ll feel better about your kids’ diet being a little less regulated if they’ve munched on healthier snacks throughout the day!
-Stock up on healthy snacks for your pantry before leaving or ask a close friend or family member to make a grocery run for fresh snacks for your refrigerator just before you’re scheduled to arrive home.
+Once you get home, meals may be the last thing on your mind for a while.
+Whether pizza delivery becomes your “go-to” or you have friends and family who will be bringing you meals, you’ll feel better about your kids’ diet being a little less regulated if they’ve munched on healthier snacks throughout the day.
+Stock up on healthy snacks for your pantry before leaving, or ask a close friend or family member to make a grocery run for fresh snacks for your refrigerator just before you’re scheduled to arrive home.